GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### Step by step

 If you are using Github make sure you have your personal git access token ready.
 The git menu option on the left bar of the workbench requires the personal token to connect to git and clone the repo.

 Also make sure to have a gcs bucket ready to store the artifacts for the tutorial.
-To deploy the bucket, you can go to service catalog and create a new deployment from the storage bucket solution.
+To deploy a new bucket, you can go to service catalog and create a new deployment from the storage bucket solution.

 #### Creating the Vertex AI Workbench Instance